jborgers/PMD-jPinpoint-rules/docs/JavaCodePerformance.md

     }
 ```

 **Note:** The implementation class of the factory actually used might be just the default class specified in the factory interface code.
-This depends on your configuration.
+The service loading mechanism will use this class when no other implementor is found in your classpath.
-However, find out from a heap dump or classloading logging (-verbose:class) which one is actually used in your app.
+Find out from a heap dump or classloading logging (-verbose:class) which one is actually used in your app.
 Here it shows in a heap dump in VisualVM as only class with objects retaining bytes:
 ![transformerFactory in heap](transformerFactoryInHeap.png)